jagerber48/sciform/README.rst

 API changes will be announced after new releases in the `changelog <https://sciform.readthedocs.io/en/stable/project.html#changelog>`_.
-If you have an idea or opinion about how ``sciform`` should be designed, now is a great to
+If you have an idea or opinion about how ``sciform`` should be designed, now is a great time to
 `post a discussion topic <https://github.com/jagerber48/sciform/discussions>`_ about it!